The Neuroscience of Beating Procrastination

 The Neuroscience of Beating Procrastination, it’s not Laziness.
 Picture this: you’ve got a deadline, you know what you need to do, but instead you’re scrolling through your phone, reorganizing your desk, or making yet another cup of tea.
 Sound familiar?

 Procrastination is one of the most common struggles people face, but it’s not about being lazy.
-Neuroscience shows us procrastination is actually your brain trying to avoid discomfort.
+Neuroscience shows us that procrastination is actually your brain trying to avoid discomfort through stress-driven avoidance patterns

 The Brain Science of Procrastination